 9 of the coolest city breaks that you won’t have considered before

-A city break; the phrase usually conjures up images of Rome, Paris, or Amsterdam.
-You'll find places going in and out of fashion; Lisbon was incredibly popular last year, and Reykjavik the year before.
-Budapest has seen tourist numbers increase and everyone knows someone who has spent a weekend in Prague.
+So you've done the usual city breaks; Rome, Paris, and Amsterdam ticked off the list, Lisbon was last year, and Reykjavik the year before.
+Budapest was great and everyone knows someone who has spent a weekend in Prague.

 A coastal resort in northwest Italy.What to see: the harbour, busy with superyachts; the pretty Russian Orthodox church; the nearby former “ghost town” and now artists’ colony of Bussana Vecchia; the grandiose villas, once home to royalty and aristocracy; the Moorish-style Villa Nobel from where the Nobel prize originated; the incredible gardens of the Villa Ormond; the labyrinthine alleys and little squares of La Pigna old town.